arnobt78/Employee-Project-Management-Platform--Angular-FullStack/README.md

 ### How to Reuse Components

-1. **Import the component** in your module or standalone component:
+**Step 1: Import the component** in your module or standalone component:

 ```typescript
 import { CalendarViewComponent } from '@/app/components/calendar-view/calendar-view.component';